oconnor663/bao/docs/spec.md

 tradeoffs involved.
 See [issue #17](https://github.com/oconnor663/bao/issues/17).
 Probably other implementors need to weigh in on this question before it can be settled.

+### Domain-separate the chunks from non-root parent nodes.

+As discussed in Security above, adding chunk-parent domain separation might make it possible to prove the soundness of the tree using Bertoni et al's framework.
+It would also make it harder to generate collisions by overflowing the input length counter, discussed immediately below.
+Thoses are theoretical benefits, though, and it's not clear whether complicating the definition of Bao would be worth it.
+See [issue #19](https://github.com/oconnor663/bao/issues/19).

+### Use something larger than 64 bits for the length counter.

+2<sup>64</sup> bytes, or about 16 exbibytes, is large enough that it would be completely impractical to hash that much input.
+Given that my laptop can hash roughly 1 GB/sec per core, hashing 16 EiB would take 585 core-years.
+16 EiB is also the maximum supported file size for most modern filesystems.
+It's possible that some trickery with sparse files might let you effectively hash more than 16 EiB (see the discussion below about the node offset parameter and efficiently hashing sparse files), but at that point there's no practical limit to your input size and no particular reason to assume that 2<sup>128</sup> or 2<sup>256</sup> bytes would be enough.

+If the length counter was allowed to overflow, that could be used by an attacker to generate collisions.
+For example, if X is the contents of the root node (that is, two subtree hashes concatenated) of a file that's 2<sup>64</sup>+64 bytes long, then the hash of that giant file would collide with the hash of the 64-byte file whose contents are exactly X. Some thoughts about this scenario:

+- SHA-256 use a similar mechanism, with a 64-bit counter appended to the end of the input.
+(Though SHA-256 counts input bits rather than input bytes.)
+An overflow in the SHA-256 counter probably wouldn't immediately lead to a collision, but it's nevertheless undefined in the standard.
+- The above collision relies on conflating an input chunk with a parent node.
+  That could be prevented by domain-separating the two, as noted above.
+- A correct implementation of Bao should arguably refuse to hash this much input, instead failing with a panic or an abort.
+However, in practice, most hash function implementations don't actually check for length overflow.
+And it's not clear that panicking is acceptable in a hash implementation, if it's used in a critical system and expected to be infallible.
+- Exploiting this kind of collision would be very difficult in practice.
+The attacker would need the victim to repeat the enormous computation.
+Though perhaps some sort of sparse file protocol could manage it.

 ### Use more of the associated data features from BLAKE2.